-First, Mr Brown had a study class for us to prepare for our exams but I

-Then, Mr Brown said I should go outside and so I

-Lastly, the day before the exam, I decided to study but I

-Think about adjectives that describe Steve and Ann.
+Let's write Imagine you are steve.
+Summarise what happened to you in the story.
+First, Mr Brown had a study class for us to prepare for our exams but I Then, Mr Brown said I should go outside and so I Lastly, the day before the exam, I decided to study but I Think about adjectives that describe Steve and Ann.
 Fill them into the spaces below.
 We have given you a few adjectives to help you.

-Now write a short description of each of these characters.
+Let's write kind careless lazy lazy Now write a short description of each of these characters.